Doctorate Human Sciences, 2008, Université de Rennes II, Rennes, France

 M.A., Psychology, 2000, Université de Rennes II, Rennes, France

 B.A., Psychology, 1999, Université Catholique de l’Ouest, Angers, France

-Melanie-Angela Neuilly, Ph.D., is an Associate Professor with the Department of Criminal Justice and Criminology and the Interim Associate Vice Provost for Faculty Development at Washington State University.
+Melanie-Angela Neuilly, Ph.D., is an Associate Professor and Chair of the Department of Criminal Justice and Criminology.
 Prior to joining the department in 2011, Dr. Neuilly taught for five years at the University of Idaho.
 She received a Ph.D. in Criminal Justice from Rutgers University in 2007, and a Ph.D. in Psychology from the Université de Rennes in France in 2008.
 She teaches graduate and undergraduate courses on criminological theory, criminal justice study abroad, homicide and violent crime, and research methods.